FDataLab/LLMQuantizationSurvey/README.md

 | [CITATION.bib](CITATION.bib) | A conservative manuscript citation. |
 | [tools/validate_repository.py](tools/validate_repository.py) | Offline validation of document links, anchors, figures, and catalog integrity. |

-From the repository root, run the local check with `python tools/validate_repository.py`.
-This command uses Python’s standard library, makes no network requests, and does not execute any third-party quantization code.

 <a id="contributing"></a>
 ## Contributing

-Contributions should keep method descriptions tied to the cited evidence and preserve the distinction between algorithmic mechanisms and complete implementation pipelines.
-Corrections to the supplied survey should identify the affected section, table, or figure and provide the primary source that supports the change.

 | Entry field | Required information |
 | --- | --- |
 | Identity | Exact paper title, authors, year or version, and a primary publication link. |